jameschen108/mlb-pitch-framing-analysis/README.md

 The ends of the distribution separate cleanly from zero.
 The middle does not, and most adjacent pairs are indistinguishable.
 On 2021–2022, where the top two are closer together, P(rank 1 beats rank 2) = 0.77.

 The working plan set this down as an acceptable outcome before the figure existed, together with a commitment to report all three shadow-zone thresholds; it is in [`archive/PLAN.md`](archive/PLAN.md), dated in the commit history.

+All three are now reported ([`results/sensitivity_threshold.csv`](results/sensitivity_threshold.csv), and METHODS §2.3).
+The leaderboard barely moves — per-catcher runs correlate at 0.991 and 0.987 against the reported band — and the reported band is neither the one with the narrowest intervals nor the one that separates the most catchers from zero.
+The share of catchers resolved runs 24.8%, 23.0% and 16.2% from the widest band to the narrowest.

 The plot carries a caption that the rest of this section cannot: simulation puts coverage at the extremes near 88%, not 95%.
 Shrinkage pulls the ends in, and the ends are exactly what a leaderboard is read for.